 APIs are created so that users can use them as a bridge to connect to applications and services.
-There are thousands of APIs available for consumption, and each API is unique.
-But it’s really easy to consume APIs to extend the capabilities of your Linx apps, even complex ones that require OAuth 2.0 tokens.
+Thousands of APIs are available for consumption, and each API is unique.
+But it’s really easy to consume APIs to extend the capabilities of your Linx solutions, even complex ones that require OAuth 2.0 tokens.
 Let us show you how with a real-life example.

 Steps to Consume and API

-APIs can be categorized as Open APIs, Partner APIs and Private APIs.
+- Find the API you want to use.
+APIs can be categorized as Open APIs, Partner APIs or Private APIs.
 Open APIs are available to the public, whereas Partner APIs are offered to business partners (no public access).
 Private APIs are designed for internal use.

 – The URL (endpoint) of the operation